November 26

 • Consistency, comprehensibility and quality of the edited texts

-Objective: The post-edited result should indistinguishable from a purely human translation be.
+Goal: The post-edited result should be indistinguishable from a purely human translation.

 ISO-17021-und-ihre-Verbindung-zu-anderen-ISO-Normen

-More confidence: ISO certification as a sales argument
+More Trust: ISO Certification as a Selling Point

 For many clients - especially in regulated industries such as medicine, technology, law or financial services - ISO certification is now a decisive selection criterion.